 Economic concentration need not be bad for consumers.
 In fact, it can increase productive efficiency, the single most important factor contributing to consumer welfare, by taking advantage of economies of scale that permit a company to better serve its customer.
 Big businesses that fail to take advantage of economies of scale slowly die.
 The Supreme Court has repeatedly cited Bork’s book The Antitrust Paradox to support this conclusion.
 The real test of the legitimacy of “bigness,” according to the law, therefore, revolves around whether consumers are actually harmed by a firm’s success.
 As David Evans, senior vice president at National Economic Research Associates, recently asked about Microsoft: Where are the bodies?

 It is beyond dispute that Microsoft has been a dominant force in the information technologies industry.
 Its innovation with Windows has revolutionized how the world computes.
-Most users of Apple and IBM-compatible computers choose the Windows platform, leaving many of Microsoft’s competitors, and often now the loudest proponents of the antitrust case, lying in its wake.
-Even U.S. District Court Judge Thomas Penfield Jackson acknowledges in his Findings of Fact that the “inclusion of Internet Explorer with Windows at no separate charge contributed to improving the quality of Web browser software, lowering its cost, and increasing its availability, thereby benefiting consumers.”
+Most users of Apple and IBM-compatible computers choose the Windows platform, leaving many of Microsoft’s competitors, and often now the loudest proponents of the antitrust case, in the dust.
+Even U.S. District Court Judge Thomas Penfield Jackson acknowledges in his findings of fact that the “inclusion of Internet Explorer with Windows at no separate charge contributed to improving the quality of web browser software, lowering its cost, and increasing its availability, thereby benefiting consumers.”

-Consumers continue to choose the Microsoft platform over its rivals because they believe that it best meets their needs.
-A recent poll conducted by PC World magazine shows three-quarters of Americans believe breaking up Microsoft would be a mistake for the country.
-On what basis, then, do the Justice Department and state Attorney Generals challenge such overwhelming support for Microsoft products among American consumers?
+Consumers continue to choose the Microsoft platform over its rivals, because they believe that it best meets their needs.
+A recent poll conducted by PC Worldm> magazine shows three-quarters of Americans believe breaking up Microsoft would be a mistake for the country.
+On what basis, then, do the Justice Department and state attorneys general challenge such overwhelming support for Microsoft products among American consumers?